 This part of the iSHARE scheme is considered normative and is therefore compliant with RFC 2119.

-For all Human to Machine interactions, as in primary use case 2 and 3, an interface is required.
+For all Human to Machine interactions, as in primary use case 2 (see page 69) and 3 (see page 73), an interface is required.
 This interface MUST comply with the following guidelines: